rudymatela/test-framework-leancheck/README.md

 ```

 Since LeanCheck is enumerative,
-you may want to increate the default number of tests (100).
+you may want to increase the default number of tests (100).
 Arbitrary rule of thumb:

 * between 200 to 500 on a developer machine;